kaspermunch/kaspermunch.github.io/joinus.md

 ## Postdoc collaborations

 The Danish and European funding systems provide postdoc funding for foreign early career researchers.
-If you share our research interests, As PI I am always happy to help develop a postdoc application to join the group.
+If you share our research interests, I am always happy to help develop a postdoc application to join the group.
 Fell free to [send me an email](mailto:kaspermunch@birc.au.dk).

 ## The Bioinformatics Research Centre (BiRC)